mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 - **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 - If you don't have Git 2.29.2 or later installed yet, start a web browser, navigate to the [Git for Windows download page](https://gitforwindows.org/) download it, and install it.
+If you are using any other operating system download and install respective vscode package from google.
+Go with recommended installation to reduce errors.
 - If you don't have Visual Studio Code installed yet, from the web browser window, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/), download it, and install it.
 - If you don't have Visual Studio C# extension installed yet, in the web browser window, navigate to the [C# extension installation page](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and install it.